tibru/tibru/README.md

 	./bin/kcon <script name>

+To show all the other command arguments available.

 	./bin/kcon -help

-Shows all the other command arguments available.
-If you run a script rather than from the REPL then you'll only see the last expression evaluated.
+If you run a script rather than use the REPL environment then you'll only see the last expression evaluated.
 To see all expressions use the -noisy command line parameter.